Live Art Desk Scheme

 In October 2017, at LADA’s new facility at The Garret Centre (Bethnal Green, London), we launched a subsidised ‘desk space’ scheme for six Live Art Producers, curators, researchers and artists.
 This scheme expands on LADA’s current Producer-In-Residence scheme.

-The Desk Scheme group are:
+The current Desk Scheme users are:

 Flora Wellesley Wesley